hahnsangkim/coding22class3/README.md

 - Replace Rect object with a skiing bird
 - Create moving trees
 - Learn a coordinate concept
-- Put the bird move inside a bounding box

 ## Installation
 Downlaod code from the repository